psu-arts-arch-3/art-203/unit-2/lesson-3/assignment-narrative-mockup.md

 You may want to work directly from the Illustrator file used for your Wireframe, or you can create a new document and use the wireframe as a reference.
 You still want to have **two artboards** with the widths specified above.

-**PRO TIP:** If you do work directly from your wireframe project file, choose File &gt;&gt;&gt; Save As to create a new file—and retain the wireframe as separate file.
+**PRO TIP:** If you do work directly from your wireframe project file, choose File &gt;&gt;&gt; Save As to create a new file—and retain the wireframe as separate file \(or create additional artboards within the same project file\).

 #### Step 2: Set up colors